-Even though the Sponsors and Exhibitors features are separate items, they're functionally identical.
-This article focuses on showing you how to set up and use the Sponsors feature, but the process is exactly the same for Exhibitors too. 🙌
+This article shows you how to set up and use the Sponsors feature, and the process is the same for the Exhibitors feature, too. 🙌

 Before you start...